 To get you started, here are some of the most important factors to look for in a care home.

 First impressions are everything, and finding a care home that feels welcoming to residents and visitors alike is important.
 Think about how you’re greeted, how the building looks and smells, whether the rooms are at a comfortable temperature, and if the grounds outside are well-maintained.
 Don’t be afraid to trust your intuition on this.

 One of the key issues to consider is the quality of a care home’s facilities both in terms of what they have and how good they are.
-For instance, there’s a care home in Wandsworth that offers a restaurant, cinema, lounge, library, and all sorts of other luxurious amenities to its residents.
+For instance, there’s a care home provider that offers a restaurant, cinema, lounge, library, and all sorts of other luxurious amenities to its residents.
 Remember that needs differ from person to person, so be sure the care home you choose is well suited to you or your relative.
 This includes factors such as how large it is, how many residents there are, what dietary requirements are catered for, and whether pets are allowed.

 Top Levels of Care Provided

 Many people choose to enter a care home because they need specific types of care that they can’t get in their own house.
 As such, it’s crucial to choose an assisted living facility that caters to the specific requirements of you or your relative.
 This is particularly important if your loved one suffers from dementia and requires a high level of care.
 Don’t forget that medical needs will likely change over time, so choosing a care home that can provide more than is currently required might be wise.

 Loneliness, boredom, and social isolation are all big concerns for older people these days, so it’s important to choose a care home with a packed calendar of social events and activities for residents to participate in.
 This includes exercise classes, craft workshops, visiting entertainers, and outings to the theatre and other local places of interest.
 These allow residents to make friends, pick up new hobbies, or continue with the ones they love.